azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 "${ length(var.webapplocs) * local.webappsperloc }"
 ```

+(We'll cover locals a little further down in this lab.)

 The location makes use of element to loop round the locations.
 So if there are five locations (0-4), then location 0 would be used when count.index is 0, 5 and 10.

 ```ruby